bellockk/FLL-2023/Team1/Inovation Project MK 1.md

 # Tasks/assignments
+* research/compare cost per kilowatt for other energy sources
+* What are some common challenges with implementing renewable energy?
+* Any idea's onto how renewable energy can be made cheaper?
+* Why haven't we made this change sooner?

 ## contact list

-* Justin: Contact mechnanical engineer at ford.
+*

-* Ivan: Talk to electrical engineers
+* Ivan: Talk to electrical engineers *bbarcelo@usaid.com - brendan barcelo

-What are some common challenges with implementing renewable energy?

-Any idea's onto how renewable energy can be made cheaper?

-Why haven't we made this change sooner?